 Keywords are essentially the unfiltered indicators of intent that we (as search marketers) get to see from consumers.
 The search engine (usually Google) is the window through which we see this intent.

 Finding the best keywords for our SEO/SEM campaigns requires some fundamental knowledge about how to write Google Ads effectively and how to best use the technology at our disposal.

-Technology has helped search marketers become more efficient in their day-to-day, but that doesn’t negate a decrease in workload, it means we fill up our time being more meticulous and better at what we do.
+Technology helps SEM keyword optimization, but that doesn’t mean a decrease in workload.
+Instead, it gives us time to be more meticulous and better at what we do.
 If you’re looking to upload a general keyword into Google’s free AdWords Keyword Tool and expect it to spit out the perfect keyword set, you’re mistaken.
 The job isn’t completed just yet.
 Even if you have what you think is the right keyword, your ad may likely match to a group of phrases you never really wanted—some can be quite embarrassing.